shaefelinger/HCS-project1-travelBlog/readme.md

 ### Reset All

 Resets the Local Storage to 2 default values.
-This is also automatically done, if the Local Sorage is empty.
+This is also automatically done if the Local Storage is empty.

 ### About Page